 NOTE: Recorded webinars are free to view.

 Understanding Audiences and Visitors (60 minutes)

 Explore how to use visitor information and demographic research to make your organization more relevant.
 Then get up close and personal as we dive into how to provide excellent customer service and create a great experience for each visitor.
-Originally recorded on Aug.
-15, 2019.
+Recorded August 2019.

 The Ethics of Deaccessioning (52 minutes)